 - If you are about to serve a prison sentence

 The reality is that any of these scenarios may result in serious consequences.
-If you or a loved one faces any of these situations, it is very important that an experienced criminal defense law firm handle your criminal case from the start.
+If you or a loved one faces any of these situations, it is very important that an experienced Providence criminal defense lawyer handles your criminal case from the start.
 Call our Providence criminal attorney today.

 We Handle All Types of Criminal Matters

 The highly-skilled Providence criminal defense attorneys at Kilroy Law Firm specializes in the following areas of criminal defense: